rodneyshupe/Cookbook/Recipes/SoupsAndStews/VeganChickpeaNoodleSoup.rst

 Directions
 ----------

-1. Heat oil in Dutch oven over medium heat until shimmering.
-Add onion, carrots, celery, and 1/4 teaspoon pepper and cook, stirring occasionally, until softened, 5 to 7 minutes.
-Stir in nutritional yeast, thyme, and bay leaves and cook until fragrant, about 30 seconds.
+1. Heat the oil in a Dutch oven over medium heat until shimmering.
+Add the onion, carrots, celery, and 1/4 teaspoon pepper and cook, stirring occasionally, until softened, 5 to 7 minutes.
+Stir in the nutritional yeast, thyme, and bay leaves and cook until fragrant, about 30 seconds.
-2. Stir in broth and chickpeas and bring to boil.
-Reduce heat to medium-low and simmer, partially covered, until flavours meld, about 10 minutes.
+2. Stir in the broth and chickpeas and bring to a boil.
+Reduce the heat to medium-low and simmer, partially covered, until the flavours meld, about 10 minutes.
-3. Stir in pasta, increase heat to medium-high, and boil until just tender, about 10 minutes.
-Off heat, discard bay leaves and stir in parsley.
+3. Stir in the pasta, increase the heat to medium-high, and boil until just tender, about 10 minutes.
+Off heat, discard the bay leaves and stir in the parsley.
 Season with salt and pepper to taste, and serve.